 Review provincial ministries and properties to ensure best services are provided and where possible consolidate ministries into one building to reduce wasteful spending on properties etc. and combine Municipal and Provincial buildings and properties to eliminate duplicated or excessive spending by both.

 Salary wages for Public Servants present and future (including executives and management) should reflect and not exceed private companies and/or $350 000.
 If currently over that then positions may be reviewed.
 The salary cap may only increase to match the cost of living increase as will the pay of ALL public servants as a minimum wage increase.

 Replace Cap & Trade Carbon Tax with environmentally responsible initiatives which reinvest revenue in Northern Ontario, a Carbon Tax placed on imports from excessive carbon producing countries of 10%.

 Replace MPAC with a fair and realistic property valuation system based more closely on the local market which will help stabilize property tax revenue for Northern communities.

 Complete a review of the government programs for persons in need, to ensure they meet the cost of living etc. Review their enrollment, eligibility and the way payment is provided to ensure the best options and uniformity is provided.
 Ensure that the programs will not negatively affect people who are attempting to seek employment (Example.
 ODSP recipients should not lose benefits because they attempt to work within their capabilities).
 Ensure that the programs are not made to be a long-

-Tax breaks on a sliding scale for any new company or employee owned companies that establish itself in Northern Ontario, based on the number of full-
+Tax breaks on a sliding scale for any new company or employee-

 Stop the closing of Northern schools which ends the need to bus students long distances to larger schools.
 Transfer more power from the province to the school boards who currently have minimal control over budget and curriculum.